Quenty/NevermoreEngine/Modules/Camera/Effects/readme.md

 * Should call `BindToRenderStep` during construction
 * Only one should exist at once per client (not enforced in code, however)
-* Requires a SpringPhysics module that is not distributed by Nevermore right now

 #### SummedCamera
 This class takes two arguments and returns the summation of the two